 - Turkey vultures

-Can you snorkel on the beaches of Manuel Antonio?
+Can you snorkel on the beaches of Manuel Antonio Park?

 Can you surf in Manuel Antonio?

-Yes, you can surf in Manuel Antonio National Park.
+Yes, you can surf in the Park.
 Although not a major surfer’s destination in Costa Rica there are some good breaks to check out near the town of Manuel Antonio.
 If you’re a beginner, look up some local surf schools to learn how to get up on the board.

-What is the entrance fee for Manuel Antonio?
+What is the entrance fee for Manual Antonio?

 Currently, the Manuel Antonio National Park entrance fee is $16 for adults.
 Children under 12 years old are free.
 Additional options for guided tours and private tours are available at adult and child rates.
 The park fees are included with the cost of your Costa Rica all-inclusive tour.